Small Group Expedition - Fly In / Fly Out

-- Charter flights on January 29 and February 11 between Punta Arenas, Chile and King George Island, South Shetland Islands.
+- Charter flights on December 21 and January 3 between Punta Arenas, Chile and King George Island, South Shetland Islands.

-- Accommodations (double occupancy) in Punta Arenas for the nights of January 28 and February 11.
+- Accommodations (double occupancy) in Punta Arenas for the nights of December 20 and January 3.

 - Thirteen nights onboard the Hans Hansson.

-- Airport transfers to and from our hotel in Punta Arenasregardless of arrival and departure day plus transfer to and from Punta Arenas airport for the charter flight on January 29 and February 11.
+- Airport transfers to and from Hotel Cabo de Hornos in Punta Arenas regardless of arrival and departure day plus transfer to and from Punta Arenas airport for the charter flight on December 21 and January 3.